Desrucker/Book-Library/README.md

 ## Components

 ### `main.py`
-- **Description**: This script serves as the main entry point for the program, implementing the menu-driven interface.
+- **Description**: This script serves as the main entry point for the program, implementing the web interface.
-- **Functionality**: It interacts with users, presents menu options, and executes corresponding functions based on user input.
+- **Functionality**: It handles HTTP requests, presents web pages, and executes corresponding functions based on user interactions.

 ### `BookShelf.py`
 - **Description**: The `BookShelf` class defined in this module manages the library's collection of books.
 - **Functionality**: It provides methods for loading, saving, adding, removing, updating, and searching for books in the library.

 ### `Book.py`
-- **Description**: This module defines the `Books` class, representing individual book objects.
+- **Description**: This module defines the `Book` class, representing individual book objects.
 - **Functionality**: It encapsulates attributes such as ID, title, author, ISBN, price, and copyright date for each book.

 ### `colorama` and `re` Libraries